chwang733/node-examples/TypeScript-RestAPI/readme.md

 ```
 Note: The command will launch tsc-watch to monitor any typescript file changes.
 Any *.ts file change will trigger the tsc compilation and re-deployment of the application.

+3. For manual testing, you can import a postman collection from the postman folder.

 ### For Production Environment Setup ###
 ---------------------
 To run the applications including the MongoDB in docker container: